sabrinaga/CrackingTheCodingInterview-URLify/README.md

 # MiniProjects

-This is a compilation of small python projects, used to practice pythong programming basics and fundamentals.
+This is a compilation of small python projects, used to practice python programming basics and fundamentals.